ruurdadema/dnssd/README.md

 # DNS Service Discovery for C++
 This library provides an interface which allows to use dns-sd in an easy way.

-_This is a work In Progress!
-Don't expect this library to be production ready._

 ## Prerequisites

 * C++11 (or higher)